It’s not about us

 Meet The Team

-We believe its “takes a village” for a community to thrive.
-Our team took their experiences in education and life and together made Collaborative to tackle even the most toughest of challenges.
+We believe it “takes a village” for a community to thrive.
+Our team took their experiences in education and life and created Collaborative to tackle even the most toughest of challenges.

 Frances Zhang, BS